 "It's really awesome," Ellis said.
 "It was a big step getting this chance.
 It's a great opportunity to have this life experience.
 I'm getting to play golf on a really amazing tour and getting to meet some great people.
 This is what I've worked for and practice for and I'm just excited for the opportunity."

-The Georgetown University men's golf team turned in its best round of the BIG EAST Championships,...
+The Georgetown University men's golf team finished competition at the Firestone Invitational...

-The Georgetown University men's golf team is in sixth place of nine teams following the first 18 ...
+The Georgetown University men's golf team is tied for 10th place after 36 holes at the 2014...

 DOWNLOAD SCHEDULE: Add to calendar